IDAES/idaes-pse/docs_rst/developer/devsw.rst

 Of course, replace MYNAME with your login name.
 This will download all the files in the latest version of the repository onto your local disk.

-.. note:: After the ``git clone``, subsequent git checkoutmmands should be performed from
+.. note:: After the ``git clone``, subsequent git commands should be performed from
           the "idaes-dev" directory.

 .. _sw-add-upstream: